Debbie Miranda-Bristol, M.A.

 Position: Director/Owner (September 89 to Present)

 Private Practice providing outpatient counseling services, including: assessment, diagnosis and treatment of individuals, couples and families.
-Specializing in: substance abuse recover, parent-child relationships, marital conflict, family dynamics and group facilitation.
+Specializing in: addiction recovery, parent-child relationships, marital conflict, family dynamics and group facilitation.
 Training and supervision of MFT Interns.
 Former Contract Provider for Orange County Social Services Agency for 9 years; helping families reunify after children were removed from the home for neglect or abuse.

 California State University, Long Beach